zhangzhijian1227-bit/optical-analysis-toolkit/README.md

 # Optical Analysis Toolkit

-Python toolkit for analyzing optics lab data (polarization, diffraction, birefringence).
-Made for L3 Physics at Sorbonne Université.
+A Python toolkit for analyzing optics lab data (polarization, diffraction, birefringence), developed during L3 Physics at Sorbonne Université.

-## What is this?
+## Why does it exist?

 Basically it's a set of Python functions to process data from optics labs.
 Instead of redoing everything by hand in Excel every time, I put all the fits, uncertainty calculations and plots together in one package.